StanfordSpezi/SpeziStorage/Sources/SpeziSecureStorage/SpeziSecureStorage.docc/SpeziSecureStorage.md

 }
 ```

-Alternatively it is common to use the ``SecureStorage/SecureStorage`` module in other components as a dependency:
+Alternatively it is common to use the ``SecureStorage/SecureStorage`` module in other modules as a dependency:

 ## Use the ``SecureStorage/SecureStorage`` Module